opentrustlabs/opentrust-identity/README.md

 and spreads it around to whoever has the time and money to do that development.
 And those teams can be both inside and outside the organization.

-Then the problem of access control becomes paramount.
+Then the problem of access control becomes critical.
 Exposing your APIs to 3rd parties means having strict controls over who can do what:

 - What API services are in scope for the client.